infoshareacademy/jfdzr3-projects-cheater-games/README.md

 [GitHub ](https://github.com/Przemo246)
 [LinkedIn ](https://www.linkedin.com/in/przemyslaw-welenc)

+### Feedback

+If you have any comments on this project feel free to leave them in issues or contact us via GitHub.

+### Thanks

-Coded during course for Junior Front-End Developer orginized by [infoShare Academy](https://github.com/infoshareacademy).
+Coded during Bootcamp Junior Front-End Developer orginized by [infoShare Academy](https://github.com/infoshareacademy).
+We wanted to thank our trainers for all the help and support they gave us during this project.